ChidimmaOfodum/ChidimmaOfodum/README.md

 Here is a little bit abobut me

-- 🔭 I’m currently working on amazing backend projects with CodeYourFuture.
+- 🔭 I’m currently working on amazing projects with CodeYourFuture and WhoTargetsMe
+- 🔭 I'm also taking a deep dive into C programming language and bash scripting with ALX
 - 👯 I’m looking to collaborate on open source projects
-- 💬 Ask me about Javascript, REACT, SQL, Mongo
+- 💬 Ask me about Javascript, TypeScript, REACT, Svelte,  SQL, Mongo.